Lynk4/PicoCTF/Reverse_Engineering/unpackme_py/README.md

 ---

-Make sure you have installed python cryptography package: if not install.
+Make sure you have python cryptography package installed : if not install.
 It is required by the program.

 ```bash